troutman21/github-cleanup/README.md

 ## Other things that may need to happen:
 - [ ] Set rules on all master branches to require a reviewer
 - [ ] Set up code owners?
-- [ ] Dismiss stale pull request approvals when new commits are pushed
+- [ ] Dismiss stale pull request approvals when new commits are pushed?
 - [ ] Restrict who can dismiss pull request reviews?